Edwards-R/redlist_docs/docs/wasp/Symmorphus connexus iso. Richards 1980.md

 ### Narrative

-The most threatening accepted population decline was inferred at 0% using expert inference (A2).
-This does not exceed the 30% decline required for qualification as VU.
-The EoO was not accepted, the AoO was not accepted.
+ The most threatening accepted population change estimate is 0.0% (Bayesian upper 95% CI), which does not exceed the 30% decline required for qualification as VU under Criterion A. The EoO was not accepted, the AoO was not accepted.
 For Criterion D2, the number of locations was greater than 5 and there is no plausible threat that could drive the taxon to CR or RE in a very short time.
 No information was available on population size to inform assessments against Criteria C and D1; nor were any life-history models available to inform an assessment against Criterion E.

 ### Quantified Attributes
 |Attribute|Result|